eclemmon/from_elemental/README.md

 ![Alt text](readme_images/manual_score_selection.png)

+The electronics player uses the score primarily to track the section that all the players are in (think of it as a timer on steroids if you are playing this part).
+So this performer can hit randomize and wait for the other players.

-As described in the GUI, the violinist (or alternatively, the cellist) hits the randomize button, and then tells the other player which cells are 'not selected'.
-The other player then selects those options and 'not selected' for the options the violinist has as 'selected'.
+As described in the GUI, the lead player hits the randomize button, and then tells the other player(s) which cells are 'not selected'.
+The other player(s) then set 'not selected' for the options the lead player has as 'selected'.
+If there are more than two players (beyond the electronics part), the next player hits randomize

 ### Set Scores Automatically